bclaesen/handbal/README.md

 # Handbal: Convert handbal.be competition calender to iCal format.
 ## About
 Import handball games in your calender.
-Just download the html file from handbal.be and if you are a fan a Real Kiewit, you can use html2cal.py to convert to an ics.
-Even better you don't have to, because the files are already in the repository.
+Just download the html file from handbal.be and use html2cal.py to convert to an ics.
+If you are a true Real Kiewit fan, you don't even have to use the script.
+Just access it from the repository.

 [Real Kiewit Competition Calender 2021](./handbal2021.ics)